kintoproj/kintohub/src/kinto-build/README.md

 # Kinto Build

-> Kinto-build is a GRPC API responsible for creating build/deployment workflows.
+Kinto Build is a gRPC API responsible for creating build or deployment workflows.

 ## Requirements